htcondor/htcondor/docs/users-manual/java-applications.rst

 instead of ``FileInputStream`` and ``FileOutputStream``.
 These classes are completely documented
-:index:`Chirp<single: Chirp; Software Developers Kit>`\ :index:`Chirp<single: Chirp; SDK>` in the HTCondor Software Developer’s Kit (SDK).
+:index:`Chirp<single: Chirp; Software Developers Kit>`\ :index:`Chirp<single: Chirp; SDK>` in the HTCondor Software Developer's Kit (SDK).
 Here is a simple code
 example:

 ::